2024 Moldovan presidential election: Campaign

 Launching her re-election campaign, Sandu condemned Russia's invasion of Ukraine as a threat to regional stability and Moldova's sovereignty.
 She identified both Russia and corruption as the biggest challenges facing Moldova, emphasizing that addressing these issues is crucial for Moldova's security and its aspirations for closer integration with the European Union.
 In the presidential debate, Sandu accused Stoianoglo of being a "Trojan horse" candidate for outside interests wanting control of Moldova.
 She said she would continue her pro-European course, saying, "Joining the European Union is Moldova's Marshall Plan".

 Stoianoglo said that he was in favour of joining the EU and that "the level of Russian interference in Moldova is highly exaggerated", adding that he would seek a "reset of relations" with Russia.
-He expressed his intention to bridge differences with Moldova's separatist Transdniestria region.
+He expressed his intention to bridge differences with Moldova's separatist Transnistria region.
 In response to accusations, Stoianoglo stated that he had no connections to Ilan Shor, the fugitive pro-Russian businessman who admitted to paying voters to cast "no" ballots in the EU membership constitutional referendum.
 Stoianoglo did not condemn Russia's 2022 invasion of Ukraine, describing it as "a continuing tragedy" and suggesting that he would be willing to meeting Vladimir Putin.

-Renato Usatii, who finished third in the first round of the 2020 presidential election, sought to adopt a middle ground between Russia and Western Europe.
+Renato Usatîi, who finished third in the first round of the 2020 presidential election, sought to adopt a middle ground between Russia and Western Europe.